-- This book present the cultural approach of digital codes
+- Presents the cultural approach of digital codes

-- It treats of the cultural diversity in the digital society today
+- Discusses cultural diversity in today's digital society

 Researchers, Scientists, Post-graduate Students